cessda/cessda.guidelines.public/metadata/urn.md

 * URN form: `urn:ddi:int.cessda.elsst:{uuid}:{version}`
 * URI form: `https://elsst.cessda.eu/id/{uuid}` for the latest, `https://elsst.cessda.eu/id/{version}/{uuid}`

-Versions are written as `{year}-{month}` with the zero in the month omitted, e.g. 2022-1, 2013-12.
+Versions are written as an ascending number, e.g. 1, 2, 3.
 We do not have a way to resolve versions at the moment.

-The form to use in the SKOS representation is still under discussion.
+The form to use in the SKOS representation matches the URI form, with `dc:isVersionOf` set to the versionless/latest identifier for each concept.
+For the root the ID is `https://elsst.cessda.eu/id/3/` with `dc:isVersionOf` set to `https://elsst.cessda.eu/id/`.